Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: VisionGuard: A New Image Defense Framework

 \section{VisionGuard: A New Image Defense Framework}

 Our goal is to build a detector $f_d:\ccalX\rightarrow\{0,1\}$, such that (i) $f_d(x)=0$ if the image $x$ is a legitimate image and (ii) $f_d(x)=1$ if $x\in\ccalX$ is an adversarial input, i.e., if it has been manipulated/perturbed.
-In what follows, we propose VisionGuard, an attack-agnostic compression-based detector; see also Algorithm \ref{alg:detect}.
+In what follows, we propose VisionGuard (VG), an attack-agnostic transformation-based detector; see also Algorithm \ref{alg:detect} and Figure \ref{fig:vg}.

-The proposed detector relies on the observation that classifiers are robust to certain small transformations applied to the inputs that squeeze out features that may be unnecessary for correct classification.
-In particular, here, as a transformation, we employ lossy compression with high compression quality (e.g., JPEG compression).
-VisionGuard comprises four steps to detect whether an input image $x$ is adversarial or not.
+The proposed detector relies on the observation that adversarial inputs are not robust to certain transformations in the sense that they change the output of the DNN significantly.
+Typically, such transformations are (i) label-invariant, i.e., the true class of the object of interest should not change under this transformation, and (ii) squeeze out features that may be unnecessary for correct classification such as adversarial components.
+Examples of such transformations are lossy-compression, zoom-in, zoom-out, brightness, and cropping; similar transformations have been used in image purification domain to `remove' digital adversarial noise from images but in a completely different way.
+For instance, lossy compression (e.g., JPEG compression) may remove digital adversarial noise while zooming out and brightness transformations may alleviate the effect of physical attacks; see Section \ref{sec:sim}.

+VG comprises four steps to detect whether an input image $x$ is adversarial or not.
 First, the input image $x$ is fed to the classifier $f$ to get the softmax output denoted by $\bbg(x)$.
-Second, lossy compression with high compression quality is applied to $x$ to get an image denoted by $x'$.
+Second, a user-specified transformation $t:\ccalX\rightarrow\ccalX$ is applied to $x$ to get an image $x'=t(x)$.
 Third, $x'$ is fed to the classifier to get the softmax output denoted by $\bbg(x')$.
 Fourth, $x$ is classified as adversarial if the softmax outputs $\bbg(x)$ and $\bbg(x')$ are significantly different.
-Formally, we measure similarity between $\bbg(x)$ and $\bbg(x')$ using the K-L divergence measure, denoted by $D_{\text{KL}}(\bbg(x),\bbg(x')$.
-Specifically, if $J(x,x')=\min(D_{\text{KL}}(\bbg(x),\bbg(x')),D_{\text{KL}}(\bbg(x'),\bbg(x)))$ is greater than a threshold $\tau$, then $x$ is considered an adversarial input, i.e., $f_d(x)=1$; otherwise, $x$ is classified as a legitimate image, i.e., $f_d(x)=0$.
+Formally, we measure similarity between $\bbg(x)$ and $\bbg(x')$ using the K-L divergence measure, denoted by $D_{\text{KL}}(\bbg(x),\bbg(x')$ and defined as follows:

+where $\bbg_c(x)$ denotes the $c$-th entry in the softmax output vector $\bbg(x)$; in other words, $\bbg_c(x)$ can be viewed as the probability that the class of image $x$ is $c$.
+Specifically, if is greater than a threshold $\tau$, then $x$ is considered an adversarial input, i.e., $f_d(x)=1$; otherwise, $x$ is classified as a legitimate image, i.e., $f_d(x)=0$.

 {\bf{Detection Thresholds:}} To determine the detection threshold $\tau$ we use Receiver Operating Characteristics (ROC) graphs that are constructed as follows.
 First, given a set $\ccalX$ of clean images we construct the corresponding set of adversarial images, denoted by $\ccalX_a$, using any attack or possibly a mixture of attacks.
 Next, recall that our detection mechanism $f_d$ maps each image to $0$ (legitimate input) or $1$ (adversarial input).
 Hereafter, we call the class of adversarial images as `positives' and the class of clean images as `negatives'.
 Then, given a threshold $\tau$, we estimate the true positive rate as the number of true positives (i.e., the number of adversarial inputs classified as adversarial inputs) divided by the total number of positives, i.e., the total number of adversarial images.
 Similarly, we estimate the false positive rate as the number of false positives (i.e., the number of legitimate inputs classified as adversarial inputs) divided by the total number of negatives, i.e., the total number of clean images.
 Then, ROC graphs can be constructed by plotting the TP rate on the Y axis and the FP rate on the X axis for various thresholds $\tau$.
 Given an ROC graph, we select the threshold that returns the closest point to $(0, 1)$, since this point corresponds to perfect attack detection.